Skip to content

 The organization is not overindebted, the organization’s capital (unrestricted net assets) is positive.

-The organization capital (unrestricted net assets) covers the total expenses of the organization for at least three and at most 18 months.
+The organization capital (excluding the fund capital) covers the total expenses of the organization for at least three and at most 18 months.
 If the organization capital (unrestricted net assets) falls outside this range, the organization defines reserve targets which it considers to be appropriate to the situation.
+It must justify these and, if necessary, take appropriate measures to reach these targets.

 Zewo-Standard 12: Transparenz